danieldurio/CL_Compressor/README.md

 GPU-Accelerated Deduplication + LZ4 Compressor

 A high-performance archival compressor using GPU-accelerated deduplication, GPU LZ4 compression, frame-based chunking, and multi-volume output.
-This project implements a full custom archival format (.gpu) with its own compressor, decompressor, metadata index, and hybrid CPU/GPU fallback pipeline.
+This project implements a full custom archival format with its own compressor, decompressor, metadata index, and hybrid CPU/GPU fallback pipeline.

 Designed for large directory backups, fast distribution, and high compression throughput using commodity GPUs.